MatthiasValvekens/mvalvekens.be-hakyll/about/projects/django-double-entry.md

 # django-double-entry {.is-family-monospace}

 Django reusable app to provide support for basic double-entry bookkeeping in the Django ORM.
-It also implements a highly customisable transaction processing API (implemented via <a href="https://github.com/MatthiasValvekens/django-webauth"><span class="is-family-monospace">django-webauth</span></a>).
+It also implements a highly customisable transaction processing API.
 The code is well-tested and has been running in production systems for about two years now.